bethesque/pact-wiki/Best practices.md

 ## In your consumer project

-#### Publish your pacts as artifacts on your CI machine or use a [Pact Broker](https://github.com/bethesque/pact_broker)
+#### Make the latest pact available to the provider via a URL

-Either of these techniques makes the pact available via URL, which your provider build can then use when it runs pact:verify.
-This means your provider will always be verified against the latest pact from your consumer.
+See [Sharing pacts between consumer and provider](Sharing-pacts-between-consumer-and-provider) for options to implement this.

-#### Ensure all calls to the provider go through your provider client class
+#### Ensure all calls to the provider go through methods that have been tested with Pact

-Do not hand create any HTTP requests in your consumer app or specs.
-Testing through your provider client class gives you the assurance that your consumer app will be creating exactly the HTTP requests that you think it should.
+Do not hand create any HTTP requests directly in your consumer app.
+Testing through a client class gives you the assurance that your consumer app will be creating exactly the HTTP requests that you think it should.

 #### Ensure the models you stub with are valid